Aragorn: The War of the Ring

-Despite his immediate success and popularity, Aragorn decided to lay aside his claim to the throne for the time being.
-To avoid conflict, he left Minas Tirith and refused to enter it again until he was crowned King.
-To give Frodo the best chance of fulfilling his quest, Aragorn led an army to make a diversionary feint on the Black Gate of Mordor in the Battle of the Morannon.
-The army had no realistic chance of victory; the purpose of the battle was to draw Sauron's armies out of Mordor, thus aiding Frodo and Samwise as they sought to secretly journey through Mordor to destroy the Ring.
-Sauron attacked with overwhelming force.
-While the battle took place, the Ring was destroyed, and Sauron and his forces were utterly vanquished.
+Despite his immediate success and popularity, and to avoid conflict, he leaves Minas Tirith, refusing to enter it again until he was crowned King.
+To give Frodo the best chance of fulfilling his quest, Aragorn leads an army to make a diversionary feint on the Black Gate of Mordor in the Battle of the Morannon.
+The army has no realistic chance of victory.
+Sauron attacks with overwhelming force.
+While the battle takes place, the Ring is destroyed, and Sauron and his forces are utterly vanquished.

-Upon Sauron's defeat, Aragorn was crowned as King Elessar ("Elfstone", a Quenya name given to him by Arwen's grandmother, Galadriel), and he married Arwen at midsummer.
-He became the twenty-sixth King of Arnor, the thirty-fifth King of Gondor, and the first High King of the Reunited Kingdom of Gondor and Arnor.
-His line was called the House of Telcontar (Quenya for "Strider": his name in Bree).
-Aragorn ruled the Kingdoms of Gondor and Arnor until year 120 of the Fourth Age.
-His reign was marked by great harmony and prosperity within Gondor and Arnor and by a renewal of communication and cooperation between Men, Elves, and Dwarves, fostered by his vigorous rebuilding campaign following the war.
-Aragorn led the forces of the Reunited Kingdom on military campaigns against some Easterlings and Haradrim, re-establishing rule over much territory that Gondor had lost in previous centuries.
-He died at the age of 210, after 122 years as king.
-The graves of the hobbits Merry and Pippin (who had died in Gondor 58 years earlier) were set beside his.
-He was succeeded on the throne by his son, Eldarion.
-Arwen, heartbroken by the loss of her husband, died shortly afterwards in Lothlórien.
+Upon Sauron's defeat, Aragorn is crowned King Elessar ("Elfstone", a Quenya name given to him by Arwen's grandmother, Galadriel); he marries Arwen at midsummer.
+He becomes the twenty-sixth King of Arnor, the thirty-fifth King of Gondor, and the first High King of the Reunited Kingdom of Gondor and Arnor.
+His line is called the House of Telcontar (Quenya for "Strider").

+Aragorn rules the Kingdoms of Gondor and Arnor until year 120 of the Fourth Age.
+His reign is marked by harmony and prosperity, and by a renewal of cooperation between Men, Elves, and Dwarves.
+Aragorn leads the forces of the Reunited Kingdom on military campaigns against the Easterlings and Haradrim, re-establishing rule over lands that Gondor had lost in previous centuries.
+He dies at the age of 210, after 122 years as king.
+The graves of Merry and Pippin (who had died in Gondor 58 years earlier) are set beside his.
+He is succeeded on the throne by his son, Eldarion.
+Arwen, heartbroken by the loss of her husband, dies shortly afterwards in Lothlórien.